ngdeconf/ng-de.org/call-for-papers/index.md

   - making developers lives easier
   - becoming a better developer
   - how to improve the community
-  - and many more
+  - and anything else you can think of

-### The process
+### The Selection Process

-The voting process is modeled on that used by jsconf.eu.
+For the selection of talks we will follow the jsconf.eu process.
+That means:

-- All submissions are anonymized, so that there is no bias towards the submitter.
+- All submissions will be anonymized, so that there is no bias towards the submitter.
-- All submissions are reviewed and voted on by the jury.
+- All submissions will be reviewed and voted on by the jury.
 - The top submissions are then de-anonymized so we can take speaker details into account.

-### Your Jury
+### The Jury

 {% include team.html where="judge" %}

-### When your talk has been selected
+### If your talk gets selected

-- Travel and accomendation for the conference will be paid for by us.
+- We will cover your travel and accommodation costs for the conference.
 - The conference ticket is included for both days.
-- We will add your talk, bio and Twitter handle on the website and promote you via our social media accounts, before, during and after the conference.
+- We will add your talk, bio and Twitter handle on the website and promote you via our social media accounts before, during and after the conference.
 - Your talk will be recorded and published on our YouTube channel after the conference.

+We're looking forward to your submissions!

+Still have a question?
-Do you have any questions?
-Feel free to get in touch with us: [info@ng-de.org](mailto:info@ng-de.org)
+Feel free to get in touch with us [info@ng-de.org](mailto:info@ng-de.org)